Mathématique: Chapter 26

 “No,” Vala said, smiling at him.
 “You took some very strong pain medication and passed out on the couch.”

 “You gave it a good shot though,” Young said.
 “You held out for a long time on pure willpower.
 Very respectable.
-I think if you’d gone with something that didn’t require continuous stirring, you might have powered through.”
+If you’d gone with something that didn’t require continuous stirring, you might have powered through.”

-“Did we have a conversation about the etymology of the word ‘pan’?”
-Rush asked him.
+“Did we have a conversation about th’etymology of the word ‘pan’?”
+Rush asked.

-“Well, I think you’ve learned a valuable lesson,” Vala said, as she piled pasta onto a plate.
+“Let this be a valuable lesson” Vala piled pasta onto a plate.

-“Um,” Young said pouring himself a glass of wine.
-“I’m pretty sure that’s not the lesson.”
+“Nope.”
+Young poured himself a glass of wine.
+“That’s not the lesson.”

-“And never trust your neighbors,” Vala continued, passing Rush a plate.
+“Never trust your neighbors,” Vala amended, passing Rush a plate.

-“That is definitely not the lesson,” Young said, looking down, looking away, looking anywhere but the bag beneath his table that contained stacks of classified files.
-“Your neighbor is very trustworthy, actually.”
+“Try again,” Young growled, looking down, looking away, looking anywhere but the bag beneath his table that contained a stack of classified files.

 “Vala,” Young said.
-“You don’t want to take The X-files too much to heart.”
+“You don’t wanna take The X-files too much to heart.”

-Vala raised her eyebrows at him and then looked back at Rush.
+Vala continued undeterred.
 “Trust no one, always carry your phone, and always carry a weapon.
-And—to that end, I bought you some mace, gorgeous.”
+I bought you some bear mace, gorgeous.”

 Popular posts from this blog